Negative electronic compressibility and nanoscale inhomogeneity in ionic-liquid gated two-dimensional superconductors: The inhomogeneous transport model

-{ {\bf The inhomogeneous transport model ---}} Our work moves from two phenomenological observations: a) the SC transition is generically so broad in 2D crystalline superconductors (2DCSC) that no sensible fluctuation mechanism can account for it \cite{Ye-2012,Saito-2015,Li-2015}; b) when the filling of the 2D electron gas is induced by ionic liquid gating (ILG) the width the transition is generically broader and it is always accompanied by a `tailish' character in the low-$T$ part of the resistance-vs-temperature curves [see, e.g., Fig. \ref{gauss}(a) and the shaded regions in Fig. \ref{resist}(a)].
-This latter feature is much less pronounced in chemically doped systems \cite{Bhoi-2017}.
-To account for these observations, we assume that the electron gas in 2DCSC is intrinsically inhomogeneous and show that this allows a natural and precise description of resistivity experiments in these systems.
-The length scale of the inhomogeneity is at this stage immaterial provided that the SC puddles are large enough to sustain by themselves a SC state with a given (random) $T_c$ and the normal-SC mixture is fine enough to allow a good statistical sampling even on small samples a few micrometers large.
-In oxide interfaces like, e.g., LaAlO$_3$/SrTiO$_3$, such conditions are met with typical inhomogeneities on the scale of a few hundreds of nanometers \cite{biscaras-2013,bucheli-2013,caprara-2013,guenevere-2016}, slightly larger than the SC coherence length $\xi\sim 50$ nm.
-This allows to schematize the 2DCSC as a metallic matrix hosting puddles that become SC below a random local critical temperature $T_c$.
-The system can therefore be represented by a random network of resistors (Random-Resistor Network, RRN) representing the local metallic state of the system.
-Eeach metallic region (represented by a resistor located at the $i$-th bond of the network) may become SC (i.e. its resistance vanishes) below a given local critical temperature $T_{ci}$ randomly extracted from a probability distribution, whose width determines the width of the the SC-to-metal transition (SC-M-T).
-For the sake of simplicity we consider a Gaussian distribution for the critical temperatures of the SC resistors with an average value $\bar{T_c}$ and variance $\sigma$ (see Fig. \ref{gauss} (b)) which will be determined by fitting the resistance curves.
+Our work moves from two phenomenological observations: a) the metal-to-superconductor transition is generically so broad in 2D crystalline superconductors that no sensible fluctuation mechanism can account for it\cite{Ye-2012,Saito-2015,Li-2015} [see Fig.\,\ref{resist} (a,f,k)]; b) when the filling of the 2D electron gas is induced by ionic liquid gating, the width of the transition is generically broader and it is always accompanied by a tailish character in the low-$T$ part of the resistance-vs-temperature curves $R(T)$ [see, e.g., the shaded regions in Fig.\,\ref{resist}(a)].
+This latter feature is much less pronounced in chemically doped systems.\cite{Bhoi-2017}

+To account for these observations, we assume that the electron gas in 2D crystalline superconductors is inhomogeneous, with a metallic matrix hosting puddles that become superconducting below a random local critical temperature $T_c$.

+The length scale of the inhomogeneity is immaterial, provided the puddles are large enough to sustain a superconducting state below the given local $T_c$ and the metal-superconductor mixture is fine enough to allow for a good statistical sampling even on small samples a few micrometers large (in oxide interfaces like, e.g., LaAlO$_3$/SrTiO$_3$, such conditions are met with typical inhomogeneities on the scale of a few hundreds of nanometers,\cite{biscaras-2013,bucheli-2013,caprara-2013,guenevere-2016} slightly larger than the superconducting coherence length $\xi\approx 50$\,nm).
+Before presenting any specific model, we now find it useful to give a pictorial view of the physical situation.